linode/docs/docs/guides/development/javascript/how-to-link-javascript-to-html/index.md

 With this, you have what you need to start using JavaScript on your HTML pages.
 Whether you plan to embed a script or link a JavaScript file in your HTML, this guide has outlined the tools to do so.

-You may also, as a next step, be interested in looking at some of our other JavaScript and web-page tutorials.
+You may also, as a next step, be interested in looking at some of our other JavaScript, and web-page tutorials.
 For instance, take a look at our **JavaScript Objects Tutorial**, our **Introduction to the DOM**, or our **JavaScript Events: A Tutorial**.

 Want to know more about adding JavaScript to HTML pages?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.